0xGUCCIFER/MPP/README.md

 # MPP

+Marcophono Premium

-🏆 Enable premium on Marcophono
+Enable premium on Marcophono

+Usage

+Paste the script in the browser console before starting a call